tlumip/tlumip/root/model/census/README.md

 - psam_p41.csv
 - psam_p53.csv

-Users can download all of the necessary files by running `download.bash` in a bash shell.
+Users can download all of the necessary files by running `download_acs.R` in R.